AdobeDocs/workfront.de-DE/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 * Der Benutzer muss Zugriff auf die Site-Sammlung in der [!DNL SharePoint].

-  So überprüfen Sie dies in [!DNL SharePoint], gehen Sie zu [!DNL SharePoint]und öffnen Sie die Site-Sammlung > [!UICONTROL Einstellungen] > [!UICONTROL Site-Berechtigungen].
+  So überprüfen Sie dies in [!DNL SharePoint], überprüfen Sie die Berechtigungen der Site-Sammlung in SharePoint.

 <!--* The [!DNL SharePoint] Site App must have access to the site collection.

   To verify this in [!DNL SharePoint]: